 Other highlights for us were the Great Hall and the 12th century St. Margaret’s Chapel which is the oldest surviving structure in the castle and in Edinburgh.
 From the castle terrace and towers, you can enjoy great sweeping views over the city.

-Note the castle can get very busy, so try to visit in the morning if you can and if you are visiting during a busy time of year (e.g., summer, Festivals, holidays), you might want to book a ticket with fast track entry in advance to skip the ticket lines.
+Note the castle is one of the most popular attractions in Edinburgh and can get very busy, so try to visit in the morning if you can.
+If you are visiting during a busy time of year (e.g., summer, festivals, holidays), we would recommend that you book a ticket with fast track entry in advance to skip the ticket lines.